Fabrics

 When you have created a new organization or need to add a fabric to an existing organization, you can use the Blueprint Designer in the Cisco Nexus Hyperfabric to create a blueprint for the new fabric.

-Follow these steps to create a new fabric.
+Follow these steps to create a fabric without using a template.

 Step 1